tecnico-distsys/naming/zk-naming/README.md

-# UDDI-Naming
+# ZK-Naming

-This is a Java library to simplify the access to UDDI registries (namely jUDDI).
+This is a Java library to simplify the access to Apache ZooKeeper, and to provide simple naming services.

 ## Instructions using Maven